History of the United States Constitution: Two new branches

 The Constitution innovated two branches of government that were not a part of the U.S. government during the Articles of Confederation.
 Previously, a thirteen-member committee had been left behind in Philadelphia when Congress adjourned to carry out the "executive" functions.
 Suits between states were referred to the Congress of the Confederation, and treated as a private bill to be determined by majority vote of members attending that day.

 On June 7, the "national executive" was taken up in Convention.
 The "chief magistrate", or 'presidency' was of serious concern for a formerly colonial people fearful of concentrated power in one person.
-But to secure a "vigorous executive", nationalist delegates such as James Wilson (PA), Charles Pinckney (SC), and John Dickenson (DE) favored a single officer.
+But to secure a "vigorous executive", nationalist delegates such as James Wilson (PA), Charles Pinckney (SC), and John Dickinson (DE) favored a single officer.
 They had someone in mind whom everyone could trust to start off the new system, George Washington.

 After introducing the item for discussion, there was a prolonged silence.
 Benjamin Franklin (PA) and John Rutledge (SC) had urged everyone to speak their minds freely.
 When addressing the issue with George Washington in the room, delegates were careful to phrase their objections to potential offenses by officers chosen in the future who would be 'president' "subsequent" to the start-up.
 Roger Sherman (CT), Edmund Randolph (VA) and Pierce Butler (Note: Pierce Butler of South Carolina was generally a nationalist, representing up-country interests against the state-dominating big plantations, but on this, he switched between Resolution 7 and Resolution 8, speaking with the small-states, supporting a two- or three-person 'presidency'.
 Cromwell had started well enough, but his Interregnum turned out badly.)
 (SC) all objected, preferring two or three persons in the executive, as the ancient Roman Republic had when appointing consuls.

 Nathaniel Gorham was Chair of the Committee of the Whole, so Washington sat in the Virginia delegation where everyone could see how he voted.
 The vote for a one-man 'presidency' carried 7-for, 3-against, New York, Delaware and Maryland in the negative.
 Virginia, along with George Washington, had voted yes.
 As of that vote for a single 'presidency', George Mason (VA) gravely announced to the floor, that as of that moment, the Confederation's federal government was "in some measure dissolved by the meeting of this Convention."